 - “This program has really benefited me as I have a better understanding of WHO I AM and hope it will continue to benefit more students.

 - “When angry, I conflicted with anyone I came across, blaming them yet I was the problem.
-I have now learnt to manage my emotions as well as understand other people’s emotions.”
+I have now learned to manage my emotions as well as understand other people’s emotions.”

 - “I have been in conflict with my father since I did not like to be directed, after the conflict management training, I was able to approach my father and it is after a long time that we sat as a family and laughed together.
 I am very happy to be in a good relationship with my father”.